TyDevX/TyDevX/README.md

 ## Contributions

-I haven't contributed to any open source projects yet, but I'm down to get help with stuff I guess.
+I haven't contributed to any open source projects yet, but I'm down to help with stuff I guess.

 ## Acknowledgments